Anosike leads Sacred Heart past Central Conne... | Taiwan News

-FAIRFIELD, Conn.
+NEW BRITAIN, Conn.
 (AP) — E.J.
-Anosike had 21 points and 14 rebounds for his seventh double-double of the season, and Sacred Heart beat Central Connecticut 66-55 on Wednesday night.
+Anosike scored 16 points and grabbed 12 rebounds for his sixth straight double-double, five players scored in double figures and Sacred Heart dispatched Central Connecticut 82-54 Thursday night.

-Kinnon LaRose had 15 points and 11 rebounds for Sacred Heart (10-7, 3-1 Northeast Conference).
-Cameron Parker added 10 points, nine assists and eight rebounds, and Jare'l Spellman had eight rebounds and three blocks.
-Parker has five double-digit assists games this season.

-The Pioneers entered averaging 41.25 rebounds a game, ranking 17th nationally, and outrebounded CCSU 51-29.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25